orf/blog-hugo/content/blog/bulk-update-added-to-django.md

 Post.objects.bulk_update(posts, ['title'])
 ```

 Yay!
 Much better.
-With a large number of rows this is much more efficient, as the database has to do a *lot* less work.
+With a large number of rows this is much more efficient as the database has to do a *lot* less work.

 ## The implementation